GangSuUGA/MATSim-InformedUrbanTransportSystems/Sustainabe Design and Build.md

 ![image](https://user-images.githubusercontent.com/88390140/146868521-2373a57a-99d9-46fb-8063-a827a37113d8.png)
 - Over the last many years, the decrease in Arctic sea ice, both in thickness and extent, is more proof for rapid change in the Earth's climate.
 - Based on the satellite observation, presently sea ice is decreasing at a rate of 13.2% for each decade.
-- Other indictors of climate changing are vegetation, forest genetic resources, cloud cover and precipitation, and sea level change.
+- Other indictors of climate changing are **vegetation, forest genetic resources, cloud cover and precipitation, and sea level change**.

 ### **Motivation and Conclusion**
 - Despite some impact by natural process, the evidence stated that climate change is mainly caused by human activities, primarily burning fossil fuel, land-use changes, and misuse of natural resources.